 Osman Hassan wasn’t old enough to remember the most harrowing experience of his life but he’s heard his mother tell the story so many times he knows it well.
 Osman was three years old and living in a house in Somalia.
 He had just become a big brother.
 It was bedtime but his newborn sister was crying and keeping everyone awake.
 As Osman’s mom was calming her down, one of their neighbors rushed into the house and told them they needed to leave immediately.
 Trouble was on the way.

 Moments later they heard gunshots and people screaming.
 Osman’s mother grabbed him and his sister and headed to the nearby woods.
 Osman’s father went in a different direction with the rest of the children.
-As they looked back they saw homes burning and lives being taken.
+As they looked back they saw homes burning and people being murdered.

 One year later Osman, his baby sister and his parents moved to the United States.
 His older brother chose to stay in Kenya.
 Osman would grow up in Syracuse, graduate from Nottingham High School in 2016 and come to OCC.